lagodiuk/lagodiuk.github.io/_posts/2016-04-30-prime_numbers_regular_grammar.md

 **Hence, for any arbitrary splitting of *W<sub>p</sub>* (any arbitrary prime number), we can choose such *n*, that *XY<sup>n</sup>Z* will be a composite number.**

-Our implication contradicts to the Pumping Lemma, which leads to a conclusion, that the language, which consists of the prime numbers can’t be expressed using a Regular Grammar.
+Our implication contradicts to the Pumping Lemma, which leads to the conclusion, that **the language, which consists of the prime numbers can’t be expressed using a Regular Grammar**.

 <div id="disqus_thread"></div>
 <script>